© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Great Hatfield Cross is a scheduled monument protected by Historic England under reference 1007724.
 View the official record →

-Great Hatfield Cross is a medieval cross located in Yorkshire, England.
+Great Hatfield Cross is a medieval wayside cross located in the East Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007724.

 Great Hatfield Cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007724.